+Meetings are held monthly at the Louisiana Retirement Systems building at 8401 United Plaza Blvd in Baton Rouge (unless otherwise noted) and are open to the public.
 The LASERS trust fund is the source of all benefits paid to LASERS members and their beneficiaries.
-Funding comes from three sources:
+Funding comes from these sources:

 - Employee contributions

 - Employer contributions

 - Earnings from investments

+- Legislative acts (on occasion)